scala-ide/docs/index.rst

 * Project and source navigation including Scala support in the Package explorer view with embedded outline, outline view, quick outline, open type, open type hierarchy.

-* Incremental compilation, application launching with integrated debugger, hyperlinking from stacktraces to Scala source, interactive console.
+* Incremental compilation, application launching with integrated debugger, hyperlinking from stack traces to Scala source, interactive console.

-* Support for Eclipse plugin and OSGi development including hyperlinking to Scala source from plugin.xml and manifest files.
+* Support for Eclipse plug-in and OSGi development including hyperlinking to Scala source from plugin.xml and manifest files.

 The Scala IDE is released under a :doc:`BSD-like license <license>` and community involvement in its development is strongly encouraged.
 See the `Developer Documentation`_ on how to take part.